This page contains descriptions and links to various datasets and data products derived from OCLEP reports

 Data Collection: November 1-30, 2025.

-Number of Field Reports: 15
+Number of Field Report Summaries: 9

-· Evidence from 13 November 2025 field reports and survivor consultations shows that coercive practices—passport confiscation, wage expropriation, movement restrictions, surveillance, and family reprisals—are built into the design of medical missions and replicated across construction, cultural, industrial, and maritime sectors.
+Evidence from November 2025 field reports and survivor consultations shows that coercive practices—passport confiscation, wage expropriation, movement restrictions, surveillance, and family reprisals—are built into the design of medical missions and replicated across construction, cultural, industrial, and maritime sectors.

-· Cuban state enterprises (SMC, UCCM, Servimed) control recruitment, deployment, financial flows, and disciplinary measures, retaining 70–90% of workers’ salaries and enforcing conditions incompatible with international labor and human-rights standards.
+Cuban state enterprises (SMC, UCCM, Servimed) control recruitment, deployment, financial flows, and disciplinary measures, retaining 70–90% of workers’ salaries and enforcing conditions incompatible with international labor and human-rights standards.

-· Participation in missions reflects economic compulsion, not free choice.
+Participation in missions reflects economic compulsion, not free choice.
 The growing dependence of professionals on overseas deployments strengthens the coercive leverage of Cuban authorities.

-· Cases documented in Italy and Canada—though outside OCLEP’s direct collection—illustrate that Cuban forced-labor schemes are expanding into jurisdictions presumed to have strong protections, revealing gaps in host-country due diligence.
+Cases documented in Italy and Canada—though outside OCLEP’s direct collection—illustrate that Cuban forced-labor schemes are expanding into jurisdictions presumed to have strong protections, revealing gaps in host-country due diligence.

-· States that contract Cuban labor without ensuring independent oversight, contract transparency, and worker protections risk becoming de facto enablers of forced labor, contrary to obligations under ILO, UN, and Inter-American frameworks.
+States that contract Cuban labor without ensuring independent oversight, contract transparency, and worker protections risk becoming de facto enablers of forced labor, contrary to obligations under ILO, UN, and Inter-American frameworks.

-· Exiled professionals continue to describe coercion with clarity and consistency despite security risks, underscoring the need for protective mechanisms, documentation support, and pathways for safe reporting.
+Exiled professionals continue to describe coercion with clarity and consistency despite security risks, underscoring the need for protective mechanisms, documentation support, and pathways for safe reporting.

 Despite fundamentally different methodologies and institutional mandates, OCLEP and BIICL converge on the same core findings: Cuban medical missions operate through systemic coercive practices that meet international indicators of forced labor and raise serious trafficking concerns.
 OCLEP’s testimony-driven, real-time monitoring reveals the lived experience and human cost of these practices, while BIICL’s longitudinal legal analysis explains how contractual frameworks and dominant humanitarian narratives have enabled their persistence.
 The convergence of bottom-up and top-down evidence substantially strengthens the credibility and robustness of both analyses.